sreeharikv112/NoteApp/README.md

 **Note creation with help of Android Jetpack components**</br>
 </br>
-Applicaiton created in Kotlin with Android Architecture Components and Room</br>
+Applicaiton created with Android Architecture Components and Room</br>
 </br>
-Built in native android (Kotlin) using Android Studio.</br>
+Built in Kotlin using Android Studio.</br>
 </br>